aota/kaleidofest.ca/whats-on.md

 When someone smiles at you, it's hard not to smile back, because joy is contagious.
 Smile in front of this unusual photo booth inspired by Soul Pancake and where people can snap their many expressions of joy, from laughter and excitement to contentment and success.

-## Tsunami Brothers
-**Arts Hub 118 Back Balcony Saturday at 3:30 pm**

-Surf’s up!
-Way up!
-Catch the Tsunami wave of fabulous retro music.

-## Spandy Andy
-Spandy Andy will leave you bewildered with his zany dance moves, quirky personality and vibrant spandex outfits.
-WARNING: this boy's smile is infectious!

 ## Junk in Your Trunk Garage Sale
 **92 ST & 118 AVE | 12:00 – 6:00 pm**

 What happens when you take the "car" out of the "Garage"?
 You have an ingenious style of Garage Sale that uses the trunk of a car as the display window!
 Need stuff?
 We got stuff.
 Browse or Buy!

-## Kalabanté Acrobatics
-**Park Playground (9210 – 118 Avenue) at 3:30 pm**

-An energy-charged performance of circus techniques fuelled by African drums.
--->